magento/devdocs/guides/v1.0/architecture/archi_perspectives/present_layer.md

 <h2> Presentation layer</h2>
-Presentation layer code controls both product behavior and appearance when a web user interacts with Magento.
-Also known as the view layer,it renders the product’s web interface.
+When you interact with the Magento web interface, you are directly working with <i>presentation layer</i> code.
+Also known as the <i>view layer</i>, presentation code controls both product behavior and appearance.
+If you are extending Magento, you can extensively customize the product's appearance and behavior by using HTML5 and CSS3 to modify elements of the presentation layer.

-If you are extending Magento, the fundamental unit of presentation layer code A Magento area delimit representation of the data to different user groups depending on the behavior logic of the system .
-Areas typically have both behavior and view components, which operate separately.
+Although many different elements comprise the presentation layer -- including templates, layout files, and blocks --  the fundamental unit of presentation layer code is the Magento <i>area</i>.
+A Magento area defines the logic on how data is displayed according to the type of user accessing it.
+Areas typically have both behavior and view components.

-You can extensively customize the presentation layer through use of HTML5 and CSS3.

-An extension can work in several areas, you should ensure it has separate behavior and view components for each area
+Any extension you develop can work in several areas.
+You should ensure it has separate behavior and view components for each area.
+For more information, see Extension Developer's Guide.